JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 ```
 Apart from `@threads`, `chunks` can of course also be used in conjuction with `@spawn`.
 See below for an explicit example.

+!!! note
+    Note that increasing the number of chunks beyond `nthreads()` gives better performance for the simple parallel-sum implementation shown above.
+However, this is due to more subtle effects (false-sharing) and not related to the chunking and the distribution of work among threads.
+For well-designed parallel algorithms, `nchunks == nthreads()` should be optimal in conjuction with `@threads`.

 ## Lower-level `chunks` function

 The package also provides a lower-level chunks function: